xenral/litepanel/PROJECT_STRUCTURE.md

-# 📁 ThemeCraft Admin - Complete Project Structure
+# 📁 LiteControl Admin - Complete Project Structure

-This document outlines the complete file structure for the ThemeCraft Admin template.
+This document outlines the complete file structure for the LiteControl Admin template.
 Items marked with ✅ are implemented, while ⏳ indicates files that need to be created for a complete implementation.

-## 🗂️ Root Directory
+## 🏗️ Root Structure

 ```
-themecraft-admin/
+litepanel/
 ├── ✅ package.json                    # Dependencies and scripts
 ├── ✅ tsconfig.json                   # TypeScript configuration
 ├── ✅ next.config.js                  # Next.js configuration